mcgarrah/mcgarrah.github.io/_posts/2024-03-10-github-pages-jekyll-locally.md

 Now I see the website on localhost port 4000 ```http://127.0.0.1:4000/```.
 It updates when I change files as well.

-My local machine has a copy of my [Github Pages repository](https://github.com/mcgarrah/mcgarrah.github.io) and I'm using VS Code to modify the raw files and manage the git check ins.
+My local machine has a copy of my [Github Pages repository](https://github.com/mcgarrah/mcgarrah.github.io) and I'm using VS Code to modify the raw Markdown files and manage the git check-ins.

 Running the server with "```--trace```" gave some insight into some out of date gem libraries as a bonus.
 I hope to use this to improve the website incrementally and adding a local copy makes it possible without public embarassments.